Numbers in JPQL and Criteria Queries

 Binary Operators

-The creation of a binary arithmetic operator requires two operands.
+Creating a binary arithmetic operator requires two operands.
 At least one operand must be a criteria numeric expression.
-The other operand may be either another numeric expression or a simple Java numeric object:
+The other operand can be another numeric expression or a simple Java numeric object.

-The above examples demonstrate only integer expressions, but all the numeric types (byte, short, int, long, float, double, BigInteger, BigDecimal) are supported.
+The previous examples use integer expressions, but all numeric types are supported, including byte, short, int, long, float, double, BigInteger, and BigDecimal.

 Unary Operators

-Creation of the unary minus (-) operator and the ABS and SQRT functions requires one operand, which must be a numeric expression:
+Creating the unary minus (-) operator and the ABS and SQRT functions requires one operand, which must be a numeric expression.